BenjaminMassey/image_outline/README.md

 This crate is described as a "barebones" method because it does nearly nothing to understand the actual structure of an image.
-Instead, it cycles through an image pixel-by-pixel, checks if said pixel is surrounded by a given "background pixel" (either transparency or given color), and replaces said pixel with a given outline color, if so.
+Instead, it cycles through an image pixel-by-pixel and checks if said pixel is a "foreground" pixel.
+If so, it checks for surrounding "background" pixels (based on either transparency or given color), and replaces these background pixels with the given outline color.

 This is intended for rather simple scenarios where the type of image data is rather well defined within a project.
 The project `text-to-image` in the